nicolepanek/2021_LilyProject/README.md

 # 2021_LilyProject
-The goal of our code is to convert images of lily slices into masks of the petal cross-sections.
-Also, to take thickness measurements that are tangent to a line that bisects the petal cross section, and measure the distance from end to end.
-Eventually, this data will be compiled to a graph and compared to an equation in Mahadevan PNAS 2011 that models lily petals.
+The goal of our code is to convert images of lily slices into masks of the tepal (analogous to petal) cross-sections.
+Thickness measurements are then obtaind by finding the tangent line to each coordinate on the tepal skeleton, and drawing a line perpendicular to the tangent that intersects with the boundary of the tepal cross section.
+Finally, the distance from each intersection is measured to obtain thickness, repeated for each coordinate along a tepal skeleton.
+The thickness data is then graphed and compared to an equation in Mahadevan PNAS 2011 that models lily tepals.